tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

     initial relative step size, default is 1

 The relative step sizes refer to each single sweep step.
 If  ``max_relative_step`` is less than one, each sweep step will be subdivided in smaller steps.
 If a simulation fails, the step gets reduced by half until the simulation succeeds, or until the minimum relative or absolute step size is reached.
 In the latter case, the sweep is assumed to have failed.
 As for any module, a name can be given to a *sweep* block.
-This is important when several sweeps are defined, and in particular when nested sweep (solve option of one sweep refers to another sweep) are used.
+This is important when several sweeps are defined, and in particular when nested sweeps (a solve option of one sweep refers to another sweep) are used.

 Example::